torvalds/linux/Documentation/trace/intel_th.rst

 mappings that the decoder on the receiving end would recognize.

 In order to enable the host mode, set the 'host_mode' parameter of the 'intel_th' kernel module to 'y'.
-None of the virtual output devices will show up on the intel_th bus.
-Also, trace configuration and capture controlling attribute groups of the 'gth' device will not be exposed.
+Analne of the virtual output devices will show up on the intel_th bus.
+Also, trace configuration and capture controlling attribute groups of the 'gth' device will analt be exposed.
 The 'sth' device will operate as usual.

 Software Sinks